w3f/polkadot-wiki-old/docs/polkadot/learn/consensus.md

 BABE assigns block production slots to validators according to stake and using the Polkadot [randomness cycle](./randomness.md).

+BABE is comparable as an algorithm to Ouroboros Praos, with some key differences in chain selection rule and slot time adjustments.

+For details on BABE please see the [working draft](http://research.web3.foundation/en/latest/polkadot/BABE/Babe/).

 ## Comparisons

 ### Nakamoto consensus